tuq69550/lab4-deployment-strategies/README.md

 ![screenshot](screenshots/fig4.png)

 Both the products and orders deployments were applied successfully using kubectl commands.
 The output shows services being created and pods transitioning into Running status.
 Initially some pods were still in ContainerCreating state, which is normal while images are pulled and containers start.
 The deployment then reached 3/3 replicas, confirming everything initialized correctly.
-This establishes a working baseline environment before testing updates.
+This establishes a working environment before testing updates.

 ---